mediamicroservices/mm/README.md

 * migratefiles is a script that uses rsync to move files, and creates a log documenting the checksum, time, and file paths of files migrated. migratefiles expects a directory input.
 To use migrate files, type the command migratefiles -o [destination] [input]

 ####qatesting
-* QA testing performs a series on tests on one or multiple videofile inputs.
-It outputs the results into the terminal.
+* QA testing performs a series on tests on one or multiple video inputs and outputs the results into the terminal.
+Your command will look like this: qatesting [input] [input1] [input2]

 ####removeDSStore
+* removeDSStore is a script to remove hidden .DS_\_Store files from a package input.
+Your command will look like this: removeDSStore [input]

 ####restructureForCompliance
+* restructureForCompliance is a script that takes one or multiple directory or file input and creates an archival information directory structure.
+* If the input is a file, the script creates an upper level directory named by the media ID, named with the same name as the input file, and within that an objects directory and a metadata directory.
+The metadata directory contains a fileMeta folder and a logs folder.
+The script also moves the input file into the objects directory.
+* If the input is a directory, the script creates the objects and metadata directory within the input directory, as well as a fileMeta and logs directory within the metadata directory.
+The script also moves the input file into the objects directory.
+* Your command will look like this: restructureForCompliance [file or directory input] [file or directory input 2]

 #### quickcompare ####
 * quickcompare takes two files and compares the checksums against one another, and outputs the results into the terminal.
 Your command will look like this: quickcompare [input1] [input2]